DannyZee35/DannyZee35/README.md

 #### **Power to HR** | [🔗 Live Demo]( https://www.powertohr.com )

-**Description**: A modern platform for ticket sales, event information, and blog updates for the Power to HR Global HR Summit.
+**Description**: A platform that connects HR professionals globally through conferences and workshops, solving the gap in modern HR knowledge sharing and international networking.
 **Features**:
 - Ticket purchase system with Regular and VIP packages.
 - Multilingual support (English and Shqip).